 Maudsley, now Britain's longest-serving prisoner knows his motivation.
 He once opined, 'if I had killed my parents in 1970, none of these people would have died.'

 While not exactly a huge threat now, Maudsley surely has to feature as the UK's de facto most dangerous prisoner due to his shocking murder record inside.
+In 2021, Maudsley lost his appeal to live amongst the general prison population and will live out his days in his glass cell, as prison authorities have deemed him too dangerous to mix with other prisoners.

 2. Charlie Bronson